nradulovic/hw_parvus/README.rst

     Pbdiss(max)=((Io(max)/N)**2*Rb)/3=2.75W

-Resistors with power dissipation of 3 Watts is a good choice here.
+Resistors with power dissipation of 3 Watts is a good and very conservative choice.

 Power dissipation
 -----------------